Hōnen: Early life

-Departure from Mt.
-Hiei
+Departure from Mount Hiei

-While studying on Mt.
-Hiei, Hōnen devoted his time to finding a way to bring salvation to all beings through Buddhism, but was not satisfied with what he found at Mt.
+In 1150, Hōnen left Mt.
+Hiei for the more peaceful temple of Kurodani, seeking to live in seclusion.
+Hōnen eventually grew dissatisfied with the teachings at Mt.
 Hiei.
 At the age of 24, Hōnen then went to study at the city of Saga, then Nara, and stayed at such temples at Kōfuku-ji and Tōdai-ji.
 Still not satisfied, he returned to the libraries of Mt.
 Hiei and studied further.
+During this time, Hōnen was deeply affected by the contrast between the suffering of the common people and the lives of elite Buddhist monks and their ornate temples.
+He began to seek a path that would allow all people to liberation, not just the elites and the monks.